lleahhhh/lleahhhh/README.md

 ## Hi there! 😊
 I'm Leah -- a data scientist and neuropsychology researcher with expertise in data analytics, reporting, and data modeling.

-I am currently completing my Graduate Certificate in Data Science at ECU and my Graduate Diploma of Psychology at Murdoch University, where I am conducting pain research.

 I hold a Bachelor of Science, majoring in Psychological and Behavioural Sciences, from UWA.
 My studies in advanced behavioral statistics ignited a passion for generating insights and making meaningful connections through data.

 ### My Skills Include 🌻